A-Klaber/project_fin/README.md

 ## Preliminary data
 ### Week 2
 ![Prelim](QuickDBD_EV.png)
-- Each memeber contributed to the selection of topic and searching for data
+- Each member contributed to the selection of topic and searching for data
 - All members participated and helped each other in multiple roles.
+Current role assignments are as follows
+        - Julia: Circle
+        -
 - Communication is maintained on slack
 #### technology
 - Data cleaning and analysis will be done via Jupyter